taha-mahmoud37/taha-mahmoud37/README.md

 <br>

-🗓️ Currently I hame some interested with data analysis and backend.
+🗓️ Currently I have some interested with data analysis and backend.
 <br>